arnabdey73/resume/Arnab-Dey-Platform-Engineer.md

 - Designed and managed **CI/CD pipelines** using **Jenkins** and **Azure DevOps** for hybrid cloud applications.
 - Automated **microservice orchestration** with **Docker** and **Kubernetes**, improving resource utilization by **25%**.
+- Deployed and configured **Zookeeper** and **Kafka** on Kubernetes using **Helm charts**, supporting repeatable setup and more consistent platform operations for distributed services.
 - Managed the **ELK Stack** for centralized logging and data indexing.
 - Reduced operational overhead by **20%** via **Terraform** and **Ansible**-based infrastructure automation.
-- Contributed to shared engineering platform reliability through standardized automation, container platform support, and improved observability.
+- Contributed to shared engineering platform reliability through standardized automation, container platform support, improved observability, and stronger deployment consistency.
 - Supported platform stability in hybrid environments by improving monitoring, troubleshooting, and operational consistency for shared services.
 - Published a **sanitized OpenStack DevOps solution**  (sanitized) showcasing provisioning, monitoring, and automation ([GitHub repository](https://github.com/arnabdey73/openstack-devops-suite)).